MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-1.md

-description: Learn about designing green-screen applications using the 3270 Design Tool. ms.prod: host-integration-server ms.topic: conceptual ms.date: 10/17/2023
+description: Learn about designing green-screen applications using the 3270 Design Tool. ms.prod: host-integration-server ms.topic: conceptual ms.date: 10/25/2023

 #CustomerIntent: As a programmer, I need to design 3270 applications using the 3270 Design Tool.
 ---

 # Get started with the 3270 Design Tool

 The 3270 Design Tool helps you generate the Host Integration Designer XML (HIDX) file that's required by the IBM 3270 connector in Azure Logic Apps.
-It also generates C# classes that can be used with a Host Integration Server.
+The tool also generates C# classes that you can use with Host Integration Server.

 ## [3270 Design Tool](application-integration-3270designer-2.md)